stadt-karlsruhe/ckanext-extractor/README.rst

 Start Celery Daemon
 -------------------
-*ckanext-extractor* uses Celery background tasks to perform the extraction.
+*ckanext-extractor* uses Celery background tasks to perform the extraction asynchronously so that they do not block the web server.
 You therefore need to make sure that Celery is running, for example using

 ::